 “[Adapting to Covid] was like opening a new place all over again,” said Velez.
 “And now we’re going to have to do another reopen.”

 Velez also projected positivity in regards to the Covid vaccine, which is slowly, slowly percolating through the United States as we speak.
-He’s received word from the city that, while not topping the list of vaccination priorities, hospitality workers are nevertheless well-positioned therein.
+He has received word from the city that, while not topping the list of vaccination priorities, hospitality workers are nevertheless well-positioned therein.

 To contribute to the Gofundme campaign benefiting the employees at Halsey Ale House, click here.